-Prior to his appointment as Interim Provost, Midkiff served as Vice Provost and Registrar, Associate Provost, Associate Dean of the College of Arts & Sciences,Associate Professor and Chair of the Education department, as well as Director of the counseling and school psychology programs within the department.
-His teaching interests are in psychological assessment and treatment of children, adolescents, and families, research methods and statistics, and educational psychology.
+Prior to his appointment as vice president for strategic initiatives, Midkiff served as vice provost and registrar, associate provost, associate dean of the College of Arts & Sciences, an associate professor and chair of the education department, as well as director of the counseling and school psychology programs within the department.
+His teaching interests are in psychological assessment and treatment of children, adolescents and families, research methods and statistics, and educational psychology.
 Midkiff has been active in scholarship addressing the social and emotional aspects of achievement motivation and self-concept in school settings.
 His most recent research examines the impact of college on development of students and reciprocal relationships between fathers and children and how the assumption of the father role impacts men's development.

 Learn more about Midkiff by viewing his curriculum vitae (pdf).